marty90/fastplot/README.md

 * `fontsize`: just the overall font size.
 Default `11`
 * `dpi`: DPI for the output image.
 Default `300`
 * `classic_autolimit`: Use classic autolimit feature (find 'nice' round numbers as view limits that enclosed the data limits), instead of v2 (sets the view limits to 5% wider than the data range).
 Default `True`
+* `rcParams`: optional dictionary of rcParams to set before plotting

 **Grid**
 * `grid`: whether to display grid.
 Default `False`